RaymondNwambuonwo/Code-Differently-Front-End-Track/JavaScript/Objects Lab.md

 **Prompt 6:** Add two more properties to the object `tints: 33%` and `carplay: true`.
 Print to the console to make sure properties were added.

-**Prompt 7:** Add a function called `startEngine` when called states "VROOM VROOM" and add a `turnOffEngine` function that when called states "car turned off".
+**Prompt 7:** Add a method called `startEngine` with the following:
+* When method is called, it prints "VROOM VROOM" to the console.
+* Contains a variable `engineOn` with a boolean value set to `true`.

+**Prompt 8:** Add a method called `turnOffEngine` with the following:
+* When method is called, it prints "car turned off" to the console.
+* Contains a variable `engineOn` with a boolean value set to `false`.

-**Prompt 8:** Write a loop that iterates through the above object's properties. **Hint:** You will need to turn the object into an array using 1 of 3 object methods in order to loop through it.
+**Prompt 9:** Write a loop that iterates through the above object's properties. **Hint:** You will need to turn the object into an array using 1 of 3 object methods in order to loop through it.

+**Prompt 10:** Using the directions below, create an object:

-**Prompt 9:** Create an object choosing one of the following `duck`, `eagle`, or `penguin`.
-Add an array to the object called `favoriteFood`, listing the 3-5 favorite foods of the bird.
-Provide the object with 4 key:value pairs, one of which being a boolean value named `canFly`.
-This object should contain 3 functions named `chirpSound`, `birdDiet`, and `fly`.
-The `fly` function must contain a conditional based on if the bird you chose can fly or not.
-If the bird can fly, the function when called will output `I live in the sky`, if not then the function will output `I'd like to stay on the ground`.
+ * Choose one of the following: `duck`, `eagle`, or `penguin`.
+ * Add an array to the object called `favoriteFood`, listing the 3-5 favorite foods of the bird.
+ * Provide the object with 4 `key:value` pairs, one of which being a boolean value named `canFly`.
+ * This object should contain 3 methods named `chirpSound`, `birdDiet`, and `fly`.
+ * The `fly` method must contain a conditional based on if the bird you chose can fly or not.
+ * If the bird can fly, the method when called will output `I live in the sky`, if not then the method will output `I'd like to stay on the ground`.

-**Prompt 10:** Create another object called `house` that contains the following:
+**Prompt 11:** Create another object called `house` that contains the following:
 * A total of 10 key value pairs.
 * 2 of the values should be booleans.
 * Should contain 1 array.
-* Should contain 2 functions.
+* Should contain 3 methods.
-* 1 function should contain a conditional.
+* 1 method should contain a conditional.
 * At least 1 of the values should be an object that has 3 key value pairs.